Ceramides in Skin Care

 |

-Ceramides are a type of lipid found in the stratum corneum that make up the skin barrier alongside cholesterol and free fatty acids.
-There are many kinds of ceramides commonly found in a variety of barrier repair moisturizers, creams, serums, and more.
+Ceramides are one of the most important ingredients in moisturizers.
+They are a type of lipid found in the stratum corneum layer of the skin that makes up the skin barrier alongside cholesterol and free fatty acids.
+There are many kinds of ceramides found in your skin and in a variety of barrier repair moisturizers, creams, serums, and more.
 They are most beneficial for sensitive, dry, mature, and combination skin types.

 How do ceramides work?